JamTheFrog/leetcode/Arrays & Hashing/Contains Duplicate/notes.md

 We use a hash set.
 We itterate over the array, checking if the element is in the hashset, if it isnt we add it and if it is we return true This gives a time complexity of n and space of n.

+3. The best solution is to create a set from the array and see if the set length is equal to the array length.
+This gives a time complexity of 1 and space of n

 ====================================================================================